Sign up for our upcoming cloud roundtable here, and read on for a preview of some possible discussion topics!

 For example, the ABAP environment can provide a great deal of portability between on- premises and cloud development, but only if you are careful to apply compatibilty checks to your development and only use ABAP APIs that are available on both platforms.
 In some cases, there is no shared API between platforms, which will require development of shim APIs in order to ensure portability of core code, if that is your goal.
 Similar concerns exist for other runtimes as well.

 If this topic is of interest, or if you have other topics, you would like to discuss, join us.
-The Cloud Roundtable is an open discussion that is participant driven.
+The Cloud Roundtable is a participant-driven open discussion.
 The May Cloud Roundtable will be Friday, May 14th starting at 10am CST.
 Join here